"Why We Wanted You Baptised" - Baptism Explained By Mum And Dad

-This letter was written by a mother and a father to their baby before her baptism.
+This letter , written by a mother and a father residing in Malta to their baby, explains what is baptism and why they chose to baptise her.

 - So you can have faith in a higher being we call God and you will cultivate this faith and not let it fade away.